LOCAL KNOWLEDGE

 A regeneration initiative in South London's Stockwell area identified street nameplates as being both neglected and unexceptional.
 Could street nameplates be improved and enhance the community?

-When one of our Atelier partners was asked his opinion, he remembered his first job as a designer at the publishers Faber & Faber.
+When Ian, one of our Atelier partners, was asked his opinion he remembered his first job as a designer at the publishers Faber & Faber.
 Here, he often caught fleeting glimpses of the famous émigré designer Berthold Wolpe.
 As a book designer, head of the Faber & Faber design department, and creator of the typeface Albertus, Wolpe deployed his distinctive lettering at every opportunity.
 His beautiful typographic covers became inextricably linked to Faber & Faber and the great authors and poets of the twentieth century.

 Robert Lowell.jpg